exuanbo/gulp-source-injector/README.md

 Injection placeholders are comments as html syntax `<!-- inject-inline: filePath -->` and css/js syntax `/* inject-inline: filePath */`

-By default the injected file paths are relative to each target file's `cwd`.
-If the path starts with `/`, it will be relative to the directory of `gulpfile.js`
+By default the injected file path is relative to each target file's `cwd`.
+If the provided path starts with `/`, it will be relative to the directory of `gulpfile.js`

 ## Example